FionaDL/michelin3star/README.md

 # Michelin3star

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/michelin3star`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 Welcome to the Michelin 3 Star gem!
-This gem creates a CLI to view information pulled from the list of all the three star Michelin restaurants in the world provided by a wikepedia page.
+This gem creates a CLI to view information pulled from the list of all of the current three star Michelin restaurants in the world provided by a Wikepedia page.

 ## Installation